 The goal of an exit interview is to identify problems, not develop solutions.
 You can certainly ask a terminating employee how they recommend solving a problem they bring up, but leave it there.
 Keep in mind that what the employee has to say might not be a “you problem”; their grievance with your company could be a result of their poor reaction to a situation, so don’t spend valuable exit interview time solving problems you’re not confident exist yet.

 Please note, if an employee mentions an illegal event — assault, abuse or discrimination — you absolutely must pursue the problem and get to the bottom of it.
 Follow your HR protocol and take legal action when necessary.

-One of the biggest mistakes companies make is not leveraging exit interviews to their advantage — about two-thirds of existing exit interview programs have minimal follow-up plans.
+One of the biggest mistakes companies make is not truly implementing feedback and follow-up plans after exit interviews.
 Aggregating exit interview responses can provide you with extremely useful data to improve your employer brand, reduce turnover and boost your employee retention rate.

 However, you need to analyze the data first.
 From there, engage your people, HR and executive teams to strategize improvements.
 Failing to utilize your employee’s feedback makes exit interviews a time-sucking formality, not an important opportunity to learn from your people.
 Not only that, but you’ll likely continue to lose great employees and fail to attract new talent.